-He tells you amidst your tears and heartache, "Your baby died because it was conceived in sin.
+The recommended of God therapist (or at least recommended by one of his servants) examines you coolly, with compassionate eyes, and tells you, amidst your tears and heartache, "Your baby died because it was conceived in sin.
 It is your fault!"

 Do I have to say more about this?

-The Role of a Psychologist: Religions and Lifestyles of their Clients?
+Pertaining to Religions and Lifestyles of their Clients

-I understand the incorporation of environment and behavior, but I feel that people are naturally good and want to succeed.
-People have an inherent desire to be whole and feel complete with all about them.
+With a humanistic approach to psychology, I feel that cognitive functions are spiritual in nature, though I understand the incorporation of environment and behavior, Where we mature helps determine many factors in our psychological well-being.
+People are naturally good, I determine and want to succeed.
+People have an inherent desire to be "whole" and feel "complete" with all about them.

-I also believe that when the natural cognitive functions stray away from this natural and normal desire for good and completeness, and people become ill seeking to do ill towards others and themselves that spiritual or mental healing can occur with therapy.
-Unless something physically vexes the brain, like a chemical imbalance calling for the inclusion of artificial supplements--DRUGS!--counseling can work!
+When the natural cognitive functions stray away from honest and normal desires for wholeness and completeness, and people become ill, seeking to do ill towards others and themselves, healing can occur with therapy.
+Unless something physically vexes the brain, like a chemical imbalance--calling for the inclusion of artificial supplements, DRUGS, counseling can work.

 The supporting person does not even have to be a therapist for this positive regard to occur though I recommend seeking professional help always for serious psychological challenges.